Raffaello/bros/README.md

 - to run using `qemu`: `qemu-system-i386 -fda br-dos.img` or similar.
 - to run with  `bochs`: `bochs -q -f bochs.rs` or similar.
 - to run with `bochs` debugger: `bochs-debugger -q -f bochs.rs` or similar
+- to run with in VSCode: you can run the docker container and then inside the container run `qemu` in `vnc` mode, then use a vnc client to connect to it and VSCode to run the gdb debugger

 To debug can be used `gdb`: `target remote localhost:1234`